Pubfred/-project-Zeon/README.md

 ![](http://www.Zeon.org/user/pages/images/emission_speed_zeon_vs_btc.png)

-\* The emulated algorithm of Sumokoin block-reward emission can be found in Python and C++ scripts at [scripts](scripts) directory.
+\* The emulated algorithm of Zeon block-reward emission can be found in Python and C++ scripts at [scripts](scripts) directory.

 ## About this Project

-This is the core implementation of Sumokoin.
+This is the core implementation of Zeon.
 It is open source and completely free to use without restrictions, except for those specified in the license agreement below.
-There are no restrictions on anyone creating an alternative implementation of Sumokoin that uses the protocol and network in a compatible manner.
+There are no restrictions on anyone creating an alternative implementation of Zeon that uses the protocol and network in a compatible manner.

 As with many development projects, the repository on Github is considered to be the "staging" area for the latest changes.
 Before changes are merged into that branch on the main repository, they are tested by individual developers in their own branches, submitted as a pull request, and then subsequently tested by contributors who focus on testing and code reviews.
 That having been said, the repository should be carefully considered before using it in a production environment, unless there is a patch in the repository for a particular show-stopping issue you are experiencing.
 It is generally a better idea to use a tagged release for stability.

-**Anyone is welcome to contribute to Sumokoin's codebase!** If you have a fix or code change, feel free to submit is as a pull request directly to the "master" branch.
+**Anyone is welcome to contribute to Zeon's codebase!** If you have a fix or code change, feel free to submit is as a pull request directly to the "master" branch.
 In cases where the change is relatively small or does not affect other parts of the codebase it may be merged in immediately by any one of the collaborators.
 On the other hand, if the change is particularly large or complex, it is expected that it will be discussed at length either well in advance of the pull request being submitted, or even directly on the pull request.

 ## License